shead-custom-design/buildcat/docs/user-guide/multiple-workers.rst

 verify that all of your workers and clients can ping the server at that address.

-We'll use the address `192.168.2.1` throughout the rest of this section.
+We'll use the address `192.168.2.1` for our server throughout the rest of this section.

 Server
 ------

-When we ran the Buildcat server previously, it defaulted to the loopback address `127.0.0.1`, which meant that it would only accept connections from workers and clients running on the same host.
+When we ran the Buildcat server in :ref:`basic-setup`, it defaulted to the loopback address `127.0.0.1`, which meant that it would only accept connections from workers and clients running on the same host.
 Now, we need the server to accept connections from other machines, using a public server address.
 To do so, just specify the server's network address at startup::